cysouw/diathesis/text/c06_prepositions.md

 ### [ NA | Np ] Accusative antipassive {#sec:prepositions-accusative-antipassive}

-A commonly occurring alternation is that an accusative object can be reformulated as a prepositional phrase.
-In such alternations, the construction with the prepositional phrase typically indicates a less transitive situation, e.g. the object is less affected [@next a] or the action only partially completed [@next b].
-Note that this alternation does not work in the other direction, i.e. when a verb occurs with a prepositional phrase, then it is mostly not the case that it can be used with the same object as an accusative [@next c].
+A commonly occurring diathesis in German is an ~~antipassive~~, in which an accusative object can be reformulated as a prepositional phrase.
+In such alternations, the construction with the prepositional phrase typically indicates a less transitive situation, e.g. one in which the object is less affected [@next a] or the action only partially completed [@next b].
+Note that this alternation does not work in the other direction, i.e. when a verb occurs with a prepositional phrase, then it is mostly not the case that it can be used with the same referent as an accusative [@next c].

 ::: ex
 a.
-Ich schieße den Bären.
+Ich schieße den Bären. \
    Ich schieße auf den Bären.
 b.
-Ich baue ein Haus.
+Ich baue ein Haus. \
    Ich baue an einem Haus.
 c.
-Ich sitze auf dem Stuhl. ^* Ich sitze den Stuhl.
+Ich sitze auf dem Stuhl. \
+   \* Ich sitze den Stuhl.
 :::

 There appear to be only a small selection of prepositions that can be used in such alternations, which will be discussed in turn in subsequent subsections.